 Women and girls are more vulnerable to climate change impacts and are also often the ones implementing and feeling the effects of mitigation and adaptation measures.
 That's why their inclusion in these activities and decision-making is particularly important.
-The Gender Lead or Gender Committee should be consulted.
+The Gender Lead or Gender Committee should be consulted by Producer Management in defining those measures.

-Many practices might overlap with other practices promoted across the P&C v.3.0.
+Many practices might overlap with other practices promoted across the P&C v.3.1.
 Whenever possible, practices that support both climate change adaptation as well as climate change mitigation should be promoted.